St. Peter’s Anglican Church

 Elm Hill was established by black Loyalists from Virginia in 1806, as one of Canada's earliest black communities.
 It is located on the St. John River between Saint John and…

-On the 28th June 2006 the Loyalist Burial Ground St. Stephen was designated a Local Historic Place for being the final resting place of many Loyalists and for being one of…
+On June 28, 2006, the Loyalist Burial Ground St. Stephen was designated a Local Historic Place for being a final resting place for numerous Loyalists and one of the area’s oldest…

-Saint-Basile Cemetery is designated a Local Historic Place for being the oldest final resting place in Madawaska County.
-It is also recognized for the pioneers who are buried there and…
+Saint-Basile Cemetery, designated a Local Historic Place, is the oldest burial ground in Madawaska County.
+It is recognized for the pioneers interred there and the regional sculpted works on display….

 Forest Hill Cemetery, located on the south side of Forest Hill Road, is situated upon a hillside a short distance from the downtown Fredericton area.
 During the 1870’s, concern about…